larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 censorship of legitimate participation.
 This potential risk is mitigated in seven ways:

-1. The moderator team is required to first establish processes and procedures that are intended to be applied uniformly across the IETF.
+1. The moderator team must first establish processes and procedures that are intended to be applied uniformly across the IETF.
 2. We explicitly state that minority viewpoints are not in and of themselves abuse.